U.S. Route 35: Ohio

+Between US 68 and US 42, the route is designated the "Sheriff Gene Fischer Memorial Highway" in honor of late Greene County sheriff Gene Fischer, who died unexpectedly on November 16, 2021.

 Past the Xenia bypass, the road reverts to an at-grade expressway.
-As of November 2021, the traffic pattern has been officially switched to the U.S. 35 Superstreet at both intersections of Orchard Lane and Factory Road in Beavercreek, according to the Ohio Department of Transportation.
+From a bit east of Orchard Lane in Beavercreek Township to a bit west of Factory Road in Beavercreek, the route has a superstreet configuration.

 US 35 once again returns to freeway status at the North Fairfield Road interchange in Beavercreek.
 It next has a full-access interchange with I-675, also in Beavercreek.

 Several miles later, in Montgomery County, the road opens into a three-lane highway (with five lanes in some parts) each way through downtown Dayton.
 Turning west, the highway has a full-access interchange with I-75 in downtown Dayton.
 Past I-75, the route becomes an expressway, with a mix of interchanges and at-grade intersections.

 After entering Drexel, just west of Dayton, the highway turns north.
-At the border with Trotwood, the route turns due west on West Third Street/Eaton Pike; the roadway that had carried US 35 continues as an at-grade expressway SR 49 (the "Northwest Connector" or the "Trotwood Connector").
+At the border with Trotwood, the route turns due west on West Third Street/Eaton Pike; the roadway that had carried US 35 continues as SR 49, an at-grade expressway also known as the "Northwest Connector" or as the "Trotwood Connector".
 The roadway carrying US 35, now two lanes and undivided, travels through New Lebanon as Main Street.

 US 35 then enters Preble County and travels through West Alexandria as Dayton Street.
 The route next proceeds to Eaton; after passing through downtown as Main Street, the route turns northwest onto Eaton Richmond Pike (Main Street continues as SR 122).
 The highway travels toward I-70 near New Paris, widens to four lanes as it approaches SR 320, turns north and briefly becomes four lanes undivided, then reduces to single-lane ramps and merges with the Interstate at a partial interchange.
 Running concurrently with I-70, US 35 travels approximately 2 mi to the Indiana state line.